kytos/kytos/README.rst

 |Experimental| |Tag| |Release| |License| |Build| |Coverage| |Quality|

+**WARNING: As previously announced on our communication channels, the Kytos project will enter the "shutdown" phase on May 31, 2021.
+After this date, only critical patches (security and core bug fixes) will be accepted, and the project will be in "critical-only" mode for another six months (until November 30, 2021).
+For more information visit the FAQ at <https://kytos.io/faq>.
+We'll have eternal gratitude to the entire community of developers and users that made the project so far.**

 `Kytos SDN Platform <https://kytos.io>`_ is the fastest way to deploy an SDN Network.
 With this you can deploy a basic OpenFlow controller or your own controller.
 Kytos was designed to be easy to install, use, develop and share